The Brixi Singers are...

 The Brixi Singers undertake 4-6 concerts a year, and have performed many sacred and secular pieces, either alone as a group,

 or in collaboration with other groups.
 In this way, they have been able to give small intimate performances of pieces such

 as Handel's Messiah, and larger works, such as Bach's B Minor Mass, or Karl Orff's Carmina Burana.
 The Brixi Singers

 are also much in demand for charity concerts, where a lighter programme is provided, and for weddings.
-In 2001, the Brixi
+2004 saw the Brixi

 The Choir performs several concerts every year.
 These vary from light programmes to some very substantial classical

 works.
 The "Concert Diary" page gives more details of our recent concerts.